mboulhousse7-source/easyfreepdf-tools/README.md

 ---

 ## 🛠️ Open Source Core Libraries Used
-### 🛠️ Tech Stack

-Built with lightweight, client-side JavaScript for fast, private PDF processing directly in the browser.

-### 🛠️ Open Source Core Libraries Used

 This platform is built on top of incredibly robust open-source JavaScript packages to ensure all processing happens strictly inside the user's browser: